 A year after installing the PV (photovoltaic) system, Atlantic Millwork and Cabinetry owner Mark Woodruff reported a 90% savings in energy costs.
 He said he expects the system to pay for itself in six years from the time of installation.

 “From six years on, I’ll get almost free electricity, not to mention it helps the environment,” Woodruff said in a video interview.

 In addition to helping pay for renewable energy in agriculture, REAP provides guaranteed loan financing for energy efficiency projects and also offers green retrofit grants.

-For renewable energy grants, there’s a $2,500 minimum and a $500,000 maximum – and grants may be combined with energy-efficiency loan guarantees for up to 75 percent of a total project’s costs.
+For renewable energy grants, there’s a $2,500 minimum and a $500,000 maximum—and grants may be combined with energy efficiency loan guarantees for up to 75% of the total project cost.